 B. Permitted Disclosures.

-A mediator may disclose whether the mediation occurred or has terminated, whether a settlement was reached, and attendance.
+- (1) A mediator may disclose whether the mediation occurred or has terminated, whether a settlement was reached, and attendance. - (2) A mediator participating in the Arkansas State Employee Grievance Mediation Program may make a report as required by state law relating to the State Employee Grievance Program mediation.

-STANDARD 8.
+STANDARD 7.
 PROFESSIONAL ADVICE

 - A. Generally.
 A mediator shall not provide information which he or she is not qualified by training or experience to provide. - B. Independent Legal Advice.
 When a mediator believes a party does not understand or appreciate how a potential agreement reached through the mediation process may adversely affect the party=s legal rights or obligations, the mediator shall advise the participants to seek independent legal advice. - C. Participation of Parties.
-If any party to the mediation is unrepresented or unable to participate in the mediation process for psychological or physical reasons, a mediator shall postpone or cancel mediation until such time as all parties are able to participate. - D. Personal or Professional Opinion.
+If any party to the mediation is unable to participate in the mediation process for psychological or physical reasons, a mediator shall postpone or cancel mediation until such time as all parties are able to participate. - D. Personal or Professional Opinion.
 A mediator may discuss possible outcomes of a dispute, but a mediator shall not offer a personal or professional opinion regarding the likelihood of any specific outcome.